 Their most popular dishes at J. Michael’s Restaurant include:

 Red Beans & Rice

-When this restaurant opened its doors in 1976, their Red Beans & Rice was one of the first menu items, helping pave their way to success.
+When this restaurant opened its doors in 1976, their Red Beans and rice was one of the first menu items, helping pave the way to success.
 With one taste, it becomes clear just how this dish was the one to help start it all.
 Their amazing blend of spices elevates the simple ingredients to delight your senses bite after bite.

 Just 36 years ago, the Seafood Gumbo hit the menu, giving patrons, even more, to write home about.
 The ingredients are kept tightly under wrap to ensure the magic stays in the restaurant always.
 Despite not knowing just how this dish is made, it will undoubtedly tantalize your taste buds with every spoonful.

 Original Shrimp J. Michael

 Always served in large portions, the Original Shrimp J. Michael has an out-of-this-world flavor that will keep you thinking about it for days.
 This signature dish features fresh shrimp grilled up right and added to a rich curry sauce.
 The powerful curry shrimp combo is served alongside rice with a little garlic bread to tie it all together.